 Crape myrtles (Lagerstroemia spp.) are drought-tolerant deciduous shrubs that like to stay slightly moist.
 Overwatering can be a big problem for crape myrtles, leading to other issues like root rot.
 If your crape myrtle has yellowing leaves, it may be sitting in waterlogged soil.

 Overwatering your crape myrtle can lead to root rot.
-Root rot symptoms include yellowing or wilting leaves and brown, mushy, or smelly roots.
+Root rot symptoms include yellowing, wilting, or dropping leaves and brown, mushy, or smelly roots.
 Crape myrtles need well-draining soils that still hold some moisture.
 Remove any rotting roots and add some grit or sand to the soil to provide extra drainage.

 Yellow crape myrtle leaves can also be a sign of underwatering.
 While crape myrtles are drought-tolerant, they still need water to survive.
 If your crape myrtle doesn’t get enough water, it will produce weak growth and wilting leaves.